• Introduction

 Skforecast library has multiple backtesting strategies implemented.
 Regardless of which one is used, it is important not to include test data in the search process to avoid overfitting problems.

-For this example, a backtesting with refit strategy is followed.
+For this example, a Backtesting with Refit and Increasing Training Size (Fixed Origin) strategy is followed.
 Internally, the process that the function applies is:

 • In the first iteration, the model is trained with the observations selected for the initial training (in this case, 87).
-Then, the next 36 observations are used to validate the predictions of this first model.
+Then, the next 36 observations are predicted.

-• In the second iteration, the model is retrained by adding, to the initial training set, the previous 36 validation observations (87 + 36).
-In the same way, the next 36 observations are established as the new validation set.
+• In the second iteration, the model is retrained by adding 36 observations to the initial training set (87 + 36), and then the next 36 observations are predicted.

 • This process is repeated until all available observations are used.
 Following this strategy, the training set increases in each iteration with as many observations as steps are being predicted.